 How To Make Enchiladas?
-In this blog we will share with you everything you need to know about this delicious homemade dish.
-What are Enchiladas, how to make them, what to serve with them, where did they originate from and more!
-An authentic Mexican classic, and something new to try at home – Enjoy!
+In this blog we will share with you everything you need to know about delicious homemade enchiladas.
+What are enchiladas, how to make them, where did they originate from and more!
+A classic authentic Mexican dish, and something new to try at home – Enjoy!

 How To Make Enchiladas

-- Spread a spoonful of the sauce around each Street Taco Wrap, keeping about half back for pouring on top at the end.
+- Spread a spoonful of the sauce around each of the Soft Taco Wraps, keeping about half back for pouring on top at the end.
 Top with whichever meat or meat substitute you have chosen, followed by a handful of cheese.

-Now for the all important sauce!
-This is the most crucial part of any Enchilada recipe.
+Now for the all-important spicy sauce!
+This is the most crucial part of any enchilada recipe.
 The main ingredients for this are tinned chopped tomatoes, tomato puree, onion, garlic, and fresh coriander.
 But don’t forget the star ingredient for added kick – either our Chipotle Paste or Smoky Chipotle Taco & Fajita Mix.

-- Heat a little olive oil in a frying pan, add the onion, garlic, coriander stalks and either 2tsp of Smoky Chipotle Taco & Fajita Mix or our Chipotle Paste, and season with salt and pepper.
+- Heat a little olive oil in a frying pan, add the onion, garlic, coriander stalks and either 2tsp of Smoky Chipotle Fajitas & Taco Mix or our Chipotle Paste, and season with salt and pepper.
 Fry for about 5 minutes until the onions have softened.

 - Add the chopped tomatoes, tomato puree and a splash of water and cook for about 45 minutes or until nicely thickened, stirring occasionally.
 Taste and adjust the seasoning, then blend to a smooth consistency.

 Yes you can!
 You can either make the dish a few days or weeks ahead of a special occasion and freeze, or just freeze your leftovers!
 It makes for a very easy dish down the line.
 All you will need to do is defrost the dish in the fridge overnight the evening before you want to cook them again.
-In order to freeze your Enchiladas once cooked, you first need to make sure they have cooled down.
-Then place them in a plastic container and cover with its lid, tin foil or cling film.
+For freezing enchiladas once cooked, you first need to make sure they have cooled down.
+Then place them in a plastic container, or better yet just keep them in their baking dish.
+Cover with either a lid, tin foil or cling film.
 Once they are covered completely you can put them in the freezer.
 They should keep in there for 6-8 months.

 So there is our guide on How To Make Enchiladas!
 We hope you’ve enjoyed reading it and it’s inspired you to try something new out at home.
-We would love to see what you get up to in the kitchen over the next few weeks!
+We’d love to see what you get up to in the kitchen!
 Don’t forget to tag us #granluchito.